-The Indian real estate sector plays a significant role in the country’s economy, as it is on the second position in terms to agriculture, in terms of employment generation and contributes heavily towards the Gross Domestic Product (GDP).
-Almost five to six percent of the country’s GDP is contributed to by the housing sector and in the next five years, this contribution to the GDP is expected to rise further.
+The Indian real estate sector plays a significant role in the country’s economy as it is one of the top growing sectors in terms of agriculture, employment generation and contributes heavily towards the Gross Domestic Product (GDP).
+Around five to six per cent of the country’s GDP is contributed to by the housing sector.
+Over the next five years, this contribution to the GDP is expected to rise further.

-There are various developments and elevations which are taking place in the real estate sector with more number of apartments in India and owing to this, it is growing at a fast pace.
-Almost all the unused space in Tier I cities has been utilized which limits further customization.
-This strikingly highlights the importance of land usage in Tier II cities.
-Hero Homes’ initiative is helping to develop the Tier II property markets focusing on better innovation in construction and services.
-In India, Tier II cities such as Mohali, Ludhiana, Surat, Nagpur, Vadodara, Indore and more are prone to grow much better.
-Tier II cities are the key for smart futuristic development.
-The realtors have portrayed the property investment as an element of lifestyle resulting in a splurge of luxurious apartments with beautiful commercial complexes and extraordinary retail ventures.
-There are two different angles of looking at the property investment in India.
-First is the ROI (Return on Investment); and the second is location & the surrounding environment.
-Due to these factors there has beenan increase in the number of NRI property buyers in Tier II cities who are planning to reconnect with their roots and experience the wealth of Indian culture and traditions by settling down and investing in real estate.
+There are various developments and elevations which are taking place in the real estate sector as the number of apartments in India rise, owing to which, it is growing at a fast pace.
+Almost all the unused spaces in Tier I cities have been utilized, limiting scope for further customization.
+This, strikingly, highlights the importance of land usage in Tier II cities.
+Hero Homes’ initiative is helping to develop the Tier II property markets focus on better innovation in construction and services.
+In India, Tier II cities such as Mohali, Ludhiana, Surat, Nagpur, Vadodara, Indore and more are prone to grow better.
+These cities are the key for smart futuristic development.
+The realtors have portrayed property investment as an element of lifestyle resulting in a splurge of luxurious apartments with beautiful commercial complexes and extraordinary retail ventures.
+There are two angles of looking at the property investment in India.
+First is the ROI (Return on Investment); second, the location and the surrounding environment.
+Due to these factors, there has been an increase in the number of NRI property buyers in Tier II cities who are planning to reconnect with their roots and experience the wealth of Indian culture and traditions by settling down and investing in real estate.

 According to the Foreign Exchange Management Act (FEMA) of 1999, an Indian Citizen who stays abroad for employment/business or stays outside the country for an indefinite period of time is considered to be an NRI.
 (Persons Posted in U.N. organizations and official deputed abroad by Central/State Governments and Public Sector undertakings on temporary assignments are also treated as nonresidents).
 Non-resident foreign citizens of Indian Origin are treated on par with non- resident Indian citizen (NRIs).